okfn/handbook/text/recipes/howtogetdata.rst

   Regular expressions to look for common patterns in the text.
 One of the easiest template extraction systems is `scrapemark`_.
 While it is not the most computationally efficient, using template systems requires far less manual work to get going with.
-This can le

 :Machine-learning:
   Machine-learning packages work by training a model of example pages,